2010 Japanese Regional Leagues

 Statistics of Japanese Regional Leagues for the 2010 season.

+Champions list

 Hokkaido

 2010 was the 33rd season of Hokkaido League.
 The season started on May 16 and ended on September 19.

 It was contested by six teams and Sapporo University GP won the tournament for the second consecutive year.

 After the season, Blackpecker Hakodate and Sapporo Winds were to be relegated to the Block Leagues, however, finally only Sapporo Winds was relegated because the number of teams was expanded to 8 from 2011 season.